EntrustCorporation/kmipcli/README.md

    ```$ gmake clean```

-For more information, see the "Cryptographic Security Vault for KMIP" chapter in the Key Management Systems documentation at https://trustedcare.entrust.com/.
+For more information, see the "Cryptographic Security Platform Vault for KMIP" chapter in the Key Management Systems documentation at https://trustedcare.entrust.com/.

 ##Usage examples